Skip to content

 Is university the right choice?

-Deciding whether university is right for them is their choice, but your advice can help them to understand the importance of that life-changing decision.
+Deciding whether university is right for your young person is their choice, but your advice can help them understand the importance of that life-changing decision.

 Why should they go to university?

 Going to university is about more than getting a degree.
-It's about discovering who they are, what they love doing, and what they’re capable of.
+It's about discovering who they are, what they love doing, and their capabilities.

 Here are just a few ways that university can help shape their future:

-• They’ll be living and working with people from across the globe – from their first day as a student, they’ll make friends for life and build networks that will open doors for their careers.
+• They’ll be living and working with people from across the globe – making friends for life and building networks that will open doors for their careers.

 • They’ll get a taste of independence and freedom to grow by moving to a new city, experiencing new cultures and finding their new home away from home.

 • University offers countless opportunities to get involved and try new things.
-From joining sports and societies, to volunteering for the local community and work experience.
+From joining sports clubs and societies, volunteering for the local community and gaining work experience.

 From Bollywood to gaming, and everything else in between.